A home equity loan allows you to borrow against the equity you’ve built up in your home, with the property serving as collateral.

 Longer repayment terms: With a home equity loan, you can expect a term of 5-15 years.
 Personal loan terms are 2-7 years on average.

-Tax incentives: If you’re using the loan to purchase, build or improve your home, there may be tax incentives for some people (consult a tax accountant).
+Tax incentives: If you’re using the loan to purchase, build or improve your home, you can usually deduct the interest on your taxes.

 You must have sufficient equity: You typically need to have at least 20% equity in the property.
 Many new homeowners don’t meet this requirement, and building enough equity could take years.